garrandall/popular-music-data/tracks/diamond-in-the-back-ludacris.md

 So confused, chewin' on some bubblegum
 I was always taught to use my manners with the misses But please, stay away from the hoes and snitches
-And I was always reached for the sky, I dont know why Ima little bitty kid wit' a whole buncha gangsta wishes When I grow up, you just wait, Ima be so straight
+And I was always reached for the sky, I don't know why Ima little bitty kid wit' a whole buncha gangsta wishes When I grow up, you just wait, Ima be so straight
 And everything's gonna be so marvelous